ZippyMagician/arsm/README.md

 A toy version of Assembly, implemented in Rust.

 ## About
 Mostly designed for fun, this flavour of Assembly was made for Rust specifically.
-See `/docs` for more a guide for using the language.
+See `/etc/DOCS.md` for a guide to use the language.

 ## Installation
 To build from source, first clone this repository into a local directory.
 Next, run `cargo install --path path/to/repository`.